A brief Glossary of Terms used in Infrared Imaging

 EBAPS (Electron Bombarded Active Pixel Sensor) – A low-light-level imager that consists of a photocathode and a micro-channel plate of an image intensifier coupled to an addressable solid-state sensor (which absorbs electrons emitted by the micro-channel plate).

 EFVS (Enhanced Flight Vision System) - an EVS system that is coupled with a HUD (Head Up Display) and is approved by the FAA for Landing Credits to descend below the usually accepted decision height as seen by the naked eye.

 EMCCD (Electron Multiplying Charge-Coupled Device) – A CCD imager having for each charge packet an additional series of transfers at sufficiently high voltage to cause electron multiplication, thereby increasing both the signal and the noise so as to minimize the effect of extraneous noise sources.

 EMD - Engineering and Manufacturing Development.

-ENVG (Enhanced Night Vision Goggle) – A night vision goggle enhanced by the addition of a thermal imaging sensor, the images being registered and combined either optically (ENVG-O) or digitally (ENVG-D).
+ENVG (Enhanced Night Vision Goggle) – A night vision goggle enhanced by the addition of a thermal imaging sensor and fusion of the I2 and thermal channels.